- Read on and find out what Windows Sandbox is, how to install it on your machine and how to use Sandbox to test apps.

 A reboot will be required for the installation to complete, so save your work and go ahead.

-How to Test Untrusted Apps in Windows Sandbox
+How to Use Sandbox to Test Untrusted Apps on Windows

 After completing installation you can search for the Windows Sandbox app in the Start menu.